Drug Evaluation Committee 2013-45 Scope of Monitoring - Documents to be kept by the SMO

 Question

-The August 31, 2020, Office Communication, Attachment "List of Documents or Records Related to Clinical Trials" states that "Documents or records related to clinical trials are subject to investigation by regulatory authorities or audit by the sponsor or the person in charge of audit of the person conducting the clinical trial, and should be organized to be able to respond to such investigation or audit.
-It is necessary to organize them in such a way as to be able to respond to such investigations."
+In the Attachment "List of Documents or Records Related to Clinical Trials" of the August 31, 2020 Communication, it is stated that "Documents or records related to clinical trials may be subject to investigation by regulatory authorities or audits by the sponsor or the person in charge of the audit of the person conducting the clinical trial, and should be organized to be able to respond to such investigations.
+It is necessary to organize them in such a way as to be able to respond to such investigations.
 However, there is no description from the viewpoint of who directly inspects which documents.

 Please tell us if the documents "66. contract between the person who conducts the clinical trial or the site support organization and the site support organization" and "67. documents regarding the site support organization's procedures for compensation for health damage" which should be kept by the site support organization (SMO) are subject to direct inspection of required documents by monitors.
 The same document corresponding to 66, "29.
 Agreement between the person conducting the clinical trial or the site support organization and the site support organization," which is stored at the site, will be inspected.